 All feral hogs are wild pigs, however, not all wild pigs are feral hogs, said Mayer.
 “Wild-living members of the [Sus scrofa] species are commonly and consistently referred to as wild boar, or occasionally wild pigs, in the scientific literature,” according to a Wildlife Society Bulletin from 2016.

-Feral hogs are an invasive species largely introduced to Texas decades ago by hunters.
+Feral hogs are an invasive species largely introduced to North America by Spanish conquistadors in the 1500s.
 Since then, their numbers have skyrocketed due to the lack of predators and their relatively fast reproduction rate compared to other land mammals.

 Mayer, who has been working with feral hogs/wild pigs for over 40 years, told KSAT that “starting in the 1970s and 1980s, wild pigs became the second-most popular big game animals in North America; second only to white-tailed deer in the numbers harvested annually.”